yoctoalex/eap_lab/README.rst

 .. figure:: _figures/208.png

-`c)` One step left - updating the certificate.
+`c)` The next step is updating the certificate.
 In order to do that, send the **Update EAP SSL Certificate** request from Postman which uses certificate ID retrieved above:

 .. figure:: _figures/209.png